Heraclius: Islamic view of Heraclius

-Islamic historians often cite a letter in which they claim Heraclius wrote to Muhammad: "I have received your letter with your ambassador and I testify that you are the messenger of God found in our New Testament.
-Jesus, son of Mary, announced you."
-According to the Muslim sources reported by El-Cheikh, he tried to convert the ruling class of the Empire, but they resisted so strongly that he reversed course and claimed that he was just testing their faith in Christianity.
+However, many modern historians view these stories as part of the Islamic religious tradition rather than verifiable history.
 El-Cheikh notes that these accounts of Heraclius add "little to our historical knowledge" of the emperor; rather, they are an important part of "Islamic kerygma," attempting to legitimize Muhammad's status as a prophet.
 Most Western academic historians view such traditions as biased and proclamatory and of little historical value.
-Furthermore, they argue that any messengers sent by Muhammad to Heraclius would not have received an imperial audience or recognition.
-According to Kaegi, there is no evidence outside of Islamic sources to suggest Heraclius ever heard of Islam, and it is possible that he and his advisors actually viewed the Muslims as some special sect of Jews.
+According to Kaegi, any messengers sent by Muhammad to Heraclius would not have received an imperial audience or recognition.
+Adding that there is no evidence outside of Islamic sources to suggest Heraclius ever heard of Islam, and it is possible that he and his advisors actually viewed the Muslims as some special sect of Jews.